Randhum/MusicPlayer/README.md

 emerge -av media-plugins/gst-plugins-openh264  # H.264 video
 ```

-### "MOC error: No files added - no sound files on command line!"
+### "MOC error: No files added!"

 This error occurs when trying to play a track that has an invalid or missing file path.
-The app now validates file paths before sending them to MOC, but if you see this error:
+The app now validates file paths before sending them to MOC.

 ```bash
 # Check if the track file exists